CJ3B Home Page

 The RACC has long been involved in organizing motor racing, as well as serving as an auto club offering roadside assistance.

-Another photo found by Jaime Gomis was taken just prior to the race in Huesca.
-An EBRO Comando and several CJ-3B Bravos have full cages and some have the windshields removed; these are pretty clearly full-time racing vehicles.
+Commando, CJ-3B The second to last event of that 1979 season was the Jeep Cross of Aragon, held in Huesca.
+A photo found by Jaime Gomis was taken just prior to the race there.
+An EBRO Comando and several CJ-3B Bravos have full cages and some have the windshields removed.

-This shows license plate "S 6624 G" from the photo above, in action on a rocky section of the Huesca course in front of a big crowd enjoying the action.
+The crowd This shows license plate "S 6624 G" in action on a rocky section of the Huesca course.
 It does suggest why some drivers might prefer not to have the mesh enclosure.

-A poster for that 25 November 1979 race states that it was the ultima prueba puntuable or "last scoring test."
-The narration in the video confirms that Juvanteny and Reixach came back from their loss in the previous race, to win in the Bravo S of Team Andretti-Diez.
+Poster A poster for that 25 November 1979 race near Madrid states that it was the ultima prueba puntuable or "last scoring test."

 Thanks to Josep Bordas, Jaime Gomis and Ricardo Suárez.
 Also to 1000 Lagos for clippings. -- Derek Redmond